jfairf01/MobileDevelopment/README.md

 We removed Firebase, which was causing some versioning issues in the past.
 We changed the navigation structure, removing a package we believed was causing errors and replacing it with the react-native navigation package.

+#### Update: functional navigation!

+We spent a lot of time working to improve this issue (created an even bigger bug along the way) and finally were able to build a functional APK yesterday!
+We tried several things, including changing our navigation package, but what finally worked was upgrading our version of React Native and using the new navigation structure.

+One significant learning experience that came out of this was that we made use of the Google Play store’s Beta option.
+We got our friends to test out our app to prove that it worked out in the wild before we released it to the public.
+Without this bug I don’t think we would have recognized the full potential of that process, and now we know how to use the Beta testing feature in the future!

 #### Claudia’s Response:
 1. What did you learn technically?
 While I had some experience with React, I definitely gained some new skills in React-Native.
 One of the big technical skills I gained (slowly) is how to build an app with compatible versioning for all packages.
 I also used to think that mobile was pretty similar to web development, but I have learned that in terms of testing, launching, and design, mobile is a very different field.